ManiVaultStudio/core/README.md

 ManiVault is a flexible and extensible visual analytics framework for high-dimensional data.

-The system allows for creating custom visualization applications tailored to your specific field, data and preferences.
-Applications are composed of a number of modular plugins, that can be combined to fit your needs.
-The plugins are fully self-encapsulated, but can communicate through ManiVault's core.
+The system allows for creating custom visualization applications tailored to your specific field, data, and preferences.
+Applications are composed of several modular plugins, that can be combined to fit your needs.
+The plugins are fully self-encapsulated but can communicate through ManiVault's core.
 For more information on the system, see our [wiki](https://github.com/ManiVaultStudio/PublicWiki/wiki).

-The best starting point are the [example plugins](https://github.com/ManiVaultStudio/ExamplePlugins) which showcase each possible plugin type.
+The best starting point is the [example plugins](https://github.com/ManiVaultStudio/ExamplePlugins) which showcases each possible plugin type.

 <p align="middle">
   <img align="top" src="https://github.com/ManiVaultStudio/core/assets/58806453/701ed1e3-ec5b-42ff-93f0-a9de0d60538f" width="32%" />